-COVID19 Impact Reserve - reserve held for funding received for COVID-19 pressures, expected to be fully utilised in 2020/21.
+COVID19 Impact Reserve - reserve held for funding received for COVID-19 pressures that will continue to impact into the new financial year.

 Business Rates Reserves - reserves established to hold gains/losses relating to the business rates pilot and variations to the National Non-Domestic Rates forecast.